 The need for a significant increase in TLM fundraising, worldwide, is a key driver for success with the global strategy.
-To build momentum and enable specific plans to be made, we will hold a fourth international meeting of TLM supporting country leaders and fundraising professionals during 2017.
-We will continue to seek to build fundraising capability in the Mission as a whole, including the appointment of a Head of Fundraising Development to help fundraising growth in existing markets and explore new markets for TLM to enter into.
+To build momentum and enable specific plans to be made, we will hold a fourth international meeting of TLM supporting country leaders and fundraising professionals during 2018.
+We will continue to seek to build fundraising capability in the Mission as a whole to help fundraising growth in existing markets and explore new markets for TLM to enter into.